WebexCC-SA/LAB-2351/docs/sbr.md

 **Let's make some test calls**

+!!!
+Note
+    You have already created reports in the previous labs.
+Remember to use them to view your results

 Make a call to the EP DN for your lab and pick **option 2** for Skills based routing.

 ![sbr](../assets/sbr/sbr_12.png)